Montreal-Quakers/website/new_attender/membership.md

 2. Give that letter to the clerk by hand, mail, or email
 3. Someone from the Ministry & Counsel committee will be in touch to ask about who would be best to serve on the clearness committee for membership
 4. The Clerk will read your letter and form a committee at the next business meeting
-5. At the clearness committee meeting, committee members will ask the prospective member questions about their faith journey, relationship with wider Quakerism, about their place in the community
+5. At the clearness committee meeting, committee members will ask the prospective member questions about topics such as their faith journey, relationship with wider Quakerism, about their place in the community
 6. Once things are clear, which may not happen at the first meeting, the clearness committee may craft a recommendation to be presented at the next business meeting
 7. The community will either accept or request further discernment about the recommendation of the clearness committee

 If accepted, celebration is in order <i class="fas fa-birthday-cake fa-fw color-1-text"></i>

-For more information, see the section on Membership of the Canadian Yearly Meeting's [Organization & Procedure](https://quaker.ca/resources/organization-and-procedure/){: rel="noopener" target="_blank"}, page 24.
+For more information, see the section on Membership of the Canadian Yearly Meeting's [Organization & Procedure](https://quaker.ca/cympublications/organization-and-procedure/#CHAPTER_3_Membership){: rel="noopener" target="_blank"}.